Learn the options for how to pay off debt you took on to pay for school.

 Also, many lenders won’t consolidate private loans unless they can offer you a significantly lower interest rate.
 In other words, they won’t consolidate your payments simply for convenience.

 Talk to your private or federal loan servicer right away.
 It’s important that you don’t simply stop making payments.
 Doing so could seriously damage your credit and make it tough for you to qualify for hardship programs.
 Loan servicers typically offer several options for helping borrowers who are facing financial difficulties.

 The easiest way to say a permanent goodbye to your loan payments: Make them regularly and on time, and pay more than the minimum whenever you can.
-Once the burden of student loan payments is off your shoulders, you can move on to financing other important priorities in your life.
+Once you’re feeling more confident about how you’re paying down your student debt, you can move on to saving for or financing other important priorities in your life.